 Q. Can an employer in UAE change a worker's payment category without consent?

 Employers cannot shift a monthly-paid worker to a daily, weekly, hourly, or piecemeal payment category without the worker's written consent.

-Q. How is the minimum wage determined?
+Q. How is the minimum wage determined in the UAE?